rivera-bl/nixos-system/README.md

 ## Git

-- Git can't be configured through `configuration.nix`, only with `home manager`
+- Git can't be configured through `configuration.nix`, only with `home-manager`
 - Will have to track `~/.gitconfig` in `dotfiles` repository